kchu25/kchu25.github.io/blog/rnacompete.md

 1. `5'- to 3'- Sequence of RNA hybridized to micrarray probe`,
 1. `Structure of RNA in bracket notation`,
 1. `Mean free energy of RNA sequence`

-From these, columns 1 and 7 are the ones we want to extract.
-The following code accomplishes this by building a dictionary, `dict_seq`,

 And therefore column 1 and 7 are the ones we want to extract.
 The following code will get the job done, to get the correspondence as a dict `dict_seq`, where each key–value pair has the form `(Sequence-identifier, sequence)`.
 ```